Skip to main content

 SchoolSafety.gov Back-to-School Campaign

-Download and reference the Communications Toolkit to share information about SchoolSafety.gov and the Back-to-School Campaign with others in your school and community.
-The toolkit features sample social media posts and communications to promote SchoolSafety.gov and the Back-to-School Campaign in a variety of ways.
+Download and use the SchoolSafety.gov Back-to-School Campaign Communications Toolkit to share information about the campaign and its resources with others in your school and community.
+The toolkit includes sample social media posts and communications to promote SchoolSafety.gov and the Back-to-School Campaign in a variety of ways.

-Use these sample posts and graphics to raise awareness about the Back-to-School Campaign and share information about SchoolSafety.gov on social media and in other communication channels.
-You may use the hashtag #BacktoSchoolSafety in your social media posts to make it easier for others to find and follow the conversation and engage in the campaign.
-Sample posts below are provided for use on Facebook, LinkedIn, and X (formerly Twitter).
+Use these sample posts and graphics to raise awareness about the SchoolSafety.gov Back-to-School Campaign and its resources on social media.
+You can also include the hashtag #BacktoSchoolSafety in your social media posts to make it easier for others to find and engage with the campaign.
+Sample posts below are provided for use on Facebook, LinkedIn, and X.

 Facebook/LinkedIn